INTEGRATED WILDLAND FIRE MANAGEMENT SYSTEM (SGIFR)

 This system addresses the weaknesses referred to in the previous chapter and the concept of dual involvement – balance between prevention and suppression, as stated in Resolution of the Council of Ministers No. 157-A/2017, of 27 October 2017, embodied in the Single Directive on Fire Prevention and Suppression, Resolution of the Council of Ministers No. 20/2018, of 1 March 2018, and continued under Resolution of the Council of Ministers No. 12/2019, of 21 January 2019.

-THE PROCESS CHAIN OF THE INTEGRATED RURAL FIRE MANAGEMENT SYSTEM
+THE PROCESS CHAIN OF THE INTEGRATED WILDLAND FIRE MANAGEMENT SYSTEM

 The process chain includes the pillars of rural fire management and the protection of people and property in its six stages: